Table of Contents here.

 June 16, 2022 – As Hopper and his editor Lola jostled over the subject of marriage in the near-empty dining room of Eleven Madison Park, they heard the opening chords of the Pixies’ song “Where is My Mind” emanating from Hopper’s blazer pocket.
 This was the ringtone Hopper assigned to the actor Edward Norton.
 Hopper did not know Norton very well, but they had begun to converse with some frequency.
 He was still confused about whether to call him Edward, Ed, Eddie, Eduardo, or some secret nickname that had not yet been shared with him.
 Hopper called him Mr. Norton.

-Norton had been cast to play Hopper’s father in a movie whose production had been sidelined by the pandemic.
+Norton had been cast to play Hopper’s father in the movie.
 However, Norton seemed determined that the film get made and was fiercely intent on getting into the character of Hopper’s father.
 “Between your mother and Charlize Theron,” Norton told Hopper, “your father will end up on the big screen.”
-Charlize Theron had been cast to portray Hopper’s mother, who was also writing the film’s screenplay.
 Norton was quite cinematic in tone and language even on phone calls.

 Since Hopper’s father was dead, he was far less concerned about an accurate portrayal.
 “You can’t offend the dead,” he told Norton.